davanstrien/distilabel/docs/technical-reference/llms.md

 - `frequency_penalty` and `presence_penalty`:

-    The frequency penalty penalizes tokens that have already appeard in the generated text, limiting the possibility of those appearing again, and the `presence_penalty` penalizes regardless of hte frequency.
+    The frequency penalty penalizes tokens that have already appeared in the generated text, limiting the possibility of those appearing again, and the `presence_penalty` penalizes regardless of the frequency.

 - `prompt_format` and `prompt_formatting_fn`: